paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/bravissimo.md

   alignment: 'bleed'
 %}

-I was brought on-board to take these assets and develop a front-end component library (cheekily dubbed ‘Brastrap’) to enable Luke’s team to build out the reimagined website, and then continue to build upon this work in the years to come.
+I was brought on-board to take these assets and develop a front-end component library (cheekily dubbed *Brastrap*) to enable Luke’s team to build out the reimagined website, and then continue to build upon this work in the years to come.
 While building the foundations of the new component library, I consulted with the team to tease-out, consolidate and document the various code standards being used to ensure the product remained maintainable and understandable.

 [1]: https://www.bravissimo.com